Get in Touch

 The next question is whether they actually want to change?

 As a leader, this is one of the hardest challenges you will face.
 People can change.
 With insight, ownership and the right support, real progress is possible.
-But it is rarely quick, and it is never effortless.
-The danger is not in believing someone can improve.
-The danger is in persevering for too long when the evidence of change simply is not there.
-At that point the emotional toll rises, the time investment compounds, and the cost spreads beyond the individual.
-Every hour spent managing what is not shifting is an hour taken from strategy, growth and the wider team.
-And none of us gets that time back.
+But for deeply ingrained identity type behaviours it is rarely quick or easy.
+The danger is not in believing someone can improve.The danger is in persevering for too long when the evidence of change simply is not there.
+You keep backing the individual, you keep investing time and attention, and gradually it begins to occupy more of your thinking than it should.
+A lot of the work I do with leaders is helping them determine where that line is, because situations like this absorb a disproportionate amount of mental bandwidth and leadership energy.
+And that’s before we even talk about the opportunity cost.
+Every hour spent managing what isn’t shifting is an hour not invested in strategy, growth or the wider team.
+And time, once it’s gone, is gone.
+You have to know where that line sits.

 And then the harder question.
 Even if they could change, has too much damage already been done?
 Has trust eroded to the point where recovery will be extremely difficult, no matter how much effort is applied?